abernicchia-heroku/heroku-auditevents-logger/README.md

 - **Statistics Dashboard**: Real-time summary of processing performance

 The web interface provides an easy way to monitor the success/failure of your audit events collection process and manage historical processing records without needing to access the database directly.

+### Version Information System

+The web interface displays comprehensive version and deployment information through a two-part system:

+#### Build-time Information
+Captured during Heroku build process via `bin/post_compile` hook:
+- **Git Commit Hash**: From `SOURCE_VERSION` environment variable
+- **Build Time**: Timestamp when the build occurred
+- **Heroku Stack**: The Heroku stack version used

+#### Runtime Information
+Retrieved from Heroku dyno metadata (requires `runtime-dyno-metadata` lab feature):
+- **Heroku Release Version**: Current release (e.g., "v25")
+- **Deployment Time**: When the release was deployed
+- **Slug Commit**: Git commit hash of the deployed slug
+- **App Name**: Heroku application name
+- **Dyno ID**: Unique identifier of the current dyno instance

+This system provides complete traceability of what code is running and when it was deployed, essential for debugging and monitoring in production environments.

 ## Database Management